vkdatta/bashbasicsbyvk/README.md

 ### Storage Setup

-Enable storage access in your shell environment:
+If you're in Termux, enable storage access in your environment using:

 ```bash
 termux-setup-storage